Glutathione | Compounded Injectable

 Telemedicine Disclosure

-This prescription was issued via telemedicine.
-If you experience any concerning symptoms, contact your prescribing clinician or seek emergency medical care.
+This prescription may be issued via telemedicine.
+If you experience any concerning or severe symptoms, contact your prescribing clinician immediately or seek emergency medical care.

 Disclaimer